dgtvan/jscripts/README.md

-# the-lazy-learners
+# jscripts

-Occationally, for some reasons, I have to complete a chain of courses on [learn.microsoft.com](https://learn.microsoft.com) or [coursera](https://coursera.org).
-Even though I can easily go through each course by simply clicking the `continue` button on the bottom of each page, randomly answer to questions till it completes, I am too lazy that can not stand to repeatedly click the buttons, it is freaking boring, and yeah, it still takes time.

-Here we go, the simple toolkit helps to... click continue buttons, and brain-lessly answer to questions on the way.
+Scripts I use to add additional functions on specific websites for personal purposes.

 ## Setup

 1/ Install extension [Script executer](https://github.com/aneelkkhatri/script-executor) on Chrom browser.
 The extension is very simple and works very well, I really like it so that I made a copy of it, and put it on the folder `script-executor`, just in case it disappears someday.

-2/ Open the the extension and load necessary script.
-(Check the section `Scripts` down below).
+2/ Open the the extension and load necessary script, then Save.
+(Check the section `Scripts` down below)

-3/ Navigate to your learning courses and enjoy.
+3/ Done.

 ## Scripts

-### Learn.microsoft.com
+### Lazy learn ar learn.microsoft.com
 ```
 setInterval(() =>
 {